samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 ### Teacher
 #### Confident mistakes
 Samples with wrong or questionable labels:
-- `this riveting world war ii moral suspense story deals with the shadow side of american culture : racial prejudice in its ugly and diverse forms .` (labelled negative).
+- `this riveting world war ii moral suspense story deals with the shadow side of american culture : racial prejudice in its ugly and diverse forms .` (neg).
-- `moretti 's compelling anatomy of grief and the difficult process of adapting to loss .` (labelled negative)
+- `moretti 's compelling anatomy of grief and the difficult process of adapting to loss .` (neg)
-- `it 's somewhat clumsy and too lethargically paced -- but its story about a mysterious creature with psychic abilities offers a solid build-up , a terrific climax , and some nice chills along the way .` (labelled negative)
+- `it 's somewhat clumsy and too lethargically paced -- but its story about a mysterious creature with psychic abilities offers a solid build-up , a terrific climax , and some nice chills along the way .` (neg)
-- `american chai encourages rueful laughter at stereotypes only an indian-american would recognize .` (labelled negative)
+- `american chai encourages rueful laughter at stereotypes only an indian-american would recognize .` (neg)
-- ```while there 's something intrinsically funny about sir anthony hopkins saying ` get in the car , bitch , ' this jerry bruckheimer production has little else to offer``` (labelled positive)
+- ```while there 's something intrinsically funny about sir anthony hopkins saying ` get in the car , bitch , ' this jerry bruckheimer production has little else to offer``` (pos)
-- `you wo n't like roger , but you will quickly recognize him .` (labelled negative)
+- `you wo n't like roger , but you will quickly recognize him .` (neg)
-- `the longer the movie goes , the worse it gets , but it 's actually pretty good in the first few minutes .` (labelled negative)
+- `the longer the movie goes , the worse it gets , but it 's actually pretty good in the first few minutes .` (neg)

 Confused by negative keywords:
-- `though it 's become almost >>redundant<< to say so , major kudos go to leigh for actually casting people who look working-class .`
+- `though it 's become almost >>redundant<< to say so , major kudos go to leigh for actually casting people who look working-class .` (pos)
-- `as unseemly as its title suggests .`
+- `as unseemly as its title suggests .` (pos)

 Confused by positive keywords:
-- Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (labelled negative)
+- Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (neg)

 #### Unconfident mistakes
 Hard to explain:
-- Maybe "hollow" and "despair" give negative feeling: `huston nails both the glad-handing and the choking sense of hollow despair .` (labelled positive)
+- Maybe "hollow" and "despair" give negative feeling: `huston nails both the glad-handing and the choking sense of hollow despair .` (pos)
-- `the lion king was a roaring success when it was released eight years ago , but on imax it seems better , not just bigger .` (labelled positive)
+- `the lion king was a roaring success when it was released eight years ago , but on imax it seems better , not just bigger .` (pos)

 Unclear labels:
-- `it 's one of those baseball pictures where the hero is stoic , the wife is patient , the kids are as cute as all get-out and the odds against success are long enough to intimidate , but short enough to make a dream seem possible .` (labelled positive)
+- `it 's one of those baseball pictures where the hero is stoic , the wife is patient , the kids are as cute as all get-out and the odds against success are long enough to intimidate , but short enough to make a dream seem possible .` (pos)
-- `funny but perilously slight .` (labelled positive)
+- `funny but perilously slight .` (pos)
-- `we root for ( clara and paul ) , even like them , though perhaps it 's an emotion closer to pity .` (labelled positive)
+- `we root for ( clara and paul ) , even like them , though perhaps it 's an emotion closer to pity .` (pos)
-- `mcconaughey 's fun to watch , the dragons are okay , not much fire in the script .` (labelled positive)
+- `mcconaughey 's fun to watch , the dragons are okay , not much fire in the script .` (pos)
-- `good film , but very glum .` (labelled positive)
+- `good film , but very glum .` (pos)

 Uncommon words, metaphors:
-- Also unclear label: `sam mendes has become >>valedictorian<< at the school for >>soft landings and easy ways out<< .` (labelled negative)
+- Also unclear label: `sam mendes has become >>valedictorian<< at the school for >>soft landings and easy ways out<< .` (neg)
-- `a great ensemble cast ca n't >>lift this heartfelt enterprise out of the familiar<< .` (labelled negative)
+- `a great ensemble cast ca n't >>lift this heartfelt enterprise out of the familiar<< .` (neg)

 Common knowledge:
-- need to understand what jabs are to get the positive description: `the jabs it employs are short , carefully placed and dead-center .` (labelled positive)
+- need to understand what jabs are to get the positive description: `the jabs it employs are short , carefully placed and dead-center .` (pos)

 #### Confident hits
 All labelled as positive and contain only neutral or positive words, the only exception being the word "strangely" in `a strangely compelling and brilliantly acted psychological drama .`.

 #### Unconfident hits
 Not strongly positive or negative:
-- `in all , this is a watchable movie that 's not quite the memorable experience it might have been .` (negative)
+- `in all , this is a watchable movie that 's not quite the memorable experience it might have been .` (neg)
+- `something akin to a japanese alice through the looking glass , except that it seems to take itself far more seriously .` (pos)

 Containing metaphors and similes that the model likely cannot pick up:
-- `the socio-histo-political treatise is told >>in earnest strides<< ... ( and ) personal illusion is deconstructed with poignancy .` (positive)
+- `the socio-histo-political treatise is told >>in earnest strides<< ... ( and ) personal illusion is deconstructed with poignancy .` (pos)
-- `in a way , the film >>feels like a breath of fresh air<< , but only to those that allow it in .` (positive)
+- `in a way , the film >>feels like a breath of fresh air<< , but only to those that allow it in .` (pos)
+- `light years / several warp speeds / levels and levels of dilithium crystals better than the pitiful insurrection .` (pos)
+- `very special effects , brilliantly bold colors and heightened reality ca n't hide the giant achilles ' heel in `` stuart little 2 `` : there 's just no story , folks .` (neg)
+- `to say this was done better in wilder 's some like it hot is like saying the sun rises in the east .` (neg)

 Referring to domain knowledge the model can't have:
-- `this time mr. burns is >>trying something in the martin scorsese street-realist mode<< , but his self-regarding sentimentality trips him up again .` (negative)
+- `this time mr. burns is >>trying something in the martin scorsese street-realist mode<< , but his self-regarding sentimentality trips him up again .` (neg)
-- `collateral damage finally >>delivers the goods for schwarzenegger fans<< .` (positive)
+- `collateral damage finally >>delivers the goods for schwarzenegger fans<< .` (pos)

 ### LSTM
 #### Confident mistakes
 Samples with wrong or questionable labels:
-- `this riveting world war ii moral suspense story deals with the shadow side of american culture : racial prejudice in its ugly and diverse forms .` (labelled negative).
+- `this riveting world war ii moral suspense story deals with the shadow side of american culture : racial prejudice in its ugly and diverse forms .` (neg).
-- `moretti 's compelling anatomy of grief and the difficult process of adapting to loss .` (labelled negative)
+- `moretti 's compelling anatomy of grief and the difficult process of adapting to loss .` (neg)
-- `it 's somewhat clumsy and too lethargically paced -- but its story about a mysterious creature with psychic abilities offers a solid build-up , a terrific climax , and some nice chills along the way .` (labelled negative)
+- `it 's somewhat clumsy and too lethargically paced -- but its story about a mysterious creature with psychic abilities offers a solid build-up , a terrific climax , and some nice chills along the way .` (neg)
-- `american chai encourages rueful laughter at stereotypes only an indian-american would recognize .` (labelled negative)
+- `american chai encourages rueful laughter at stereotypes only an indian-american would recognize .` (neg)
-- `you wo n't like roger , but you will quickly recognize him .` (labelled negative)
+- `you wo n't like roger , but you will quickly recognize him .` (neg)

 Confused by negative keywords:
-- `though it 's become almost >>redundant<< to say so , major kudos go to leigh for actually casting people who look working-class .`
+- `though it 's become almost >>redundant<< to say so , major kudos go to leigh for actually casting people who look working-class .` (pos)
-- `as unseemly as its title suggests .`
+- `as unseemly as its title suggests .` (pos)
-- ```if steven soderbergh 's ` solaris ' is a failure it is a glorious failure .```
+- ```if steven soderbergh 's ` solaris ' is a failure it is a glorious failure .``` (pos)

 Confused by positive keywords:
 - Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (labelled negative)
-- `all that 's missing is the spontaneity , originality and delight .` (labelled negative)
+- `all that 's missing is the spontaneity , originality and delight .` (neg)

 #### Unconfident mistakes
 Hard to explain:
-- Maybe "hollow" and "despair" give negative feeling: `huston nails both the glad-handing and the choking sense of hollow despair .` (labelled positive)
+- Maybe "hollow" and "despair" give negative feeling: `huston nails both the glad-handing and the choking sense of hollow despair .` (pos)
-- `although german cooking does not come readily to mind when considering the world 's best cuisine , mostly martha could make deutchland a popular destination for hungry tourists .` (labelled positive)
+- `although german cooking does not come readily to mind when considering the world 's best cuisine , mostly martha could make deutchland a popular destination for hungry tourists .` (pos)

 Unclear labels:
-- `verbinski implements every hack-artist trick to give us the ooky-spookies .` (labelled negative)
+- `verbinski implements every hack-artist trick to give us the ooky-spookies .` (neg)
-- `if you 've ever entertained the notion of doing what the title of this film implies , what sex with strangers actually shows may put you off the idea forever .` (labelled negative)
+- `if you 've ever entertained the notion of doing what the title of this film implies , what sex with strangers actually shows may put you off the idea forever .` (neg)

 Confused by positive keywords:
-- `i do n't think i laughed out loud once .` (labelled negative)
+- `i do n't think i laughed out loud once .` (neg)
-- `sustains its >>dreamlike glide<< through a succession of cheesy coincidences and voluptuous cheap effects , not the least of which is rebecca romijn-stamos .` (labelled negative)
+- `sustains its >>dreamlike glide<< through a succession of cheesy coincidences and voluptuous cheap effects , not the least of which is rebecca romijn-stamos .` (neg)

 Uncommon words, metaphors, similes:
-- `in a way , the film >>feels like a breath of fresh air<< , but only to those that allow it in .` (labelled positive)
+- `in a way , the film >>feels like a breath of fresh air<< , but only to those that allow it in .` (pos)
-- `determined to be fun , and bouncy , with energetic musicals , the humor did n't quite engage this adult .` (labelled negative)
+- `determined to be fun , and bouncy , with energetic musicals , the humor did n't quite engage this adult .` (neg)
-- also confused by negative keyword: `light years / several warp speeds / levels and levels of dilithium crystals better than the pitiful insurrection .` (labelled positive)
+- also confused by negative keyword: `light years / several warp speeds / levels and levels of dilithium crystals better than the pitiful insurrection .` (pos)

 Common knowledge:
-- need to understand that "full world" is positive: `a full world has been presented onscreen , not some series of carefully structured plot points building to a pat resolution .` (labelled positive)
+- need to understand that "full world" is positive: `a full world has been presented onscreen , not some series of carefully structured plot points building to a pat resolution .` (pos)

 #### Confident hits
-All labell  ed as positive and contain only neutral or positive words.
+All labelled as positive and contain only neutral or positive words.

 #### Unconfident hits
 Complicated sentence structure:
-- `it 's hard to like a film about a guy who is utterly unlikeable , and shiner , starring michael caine as an aging british boxing promoter desperate for a taste of fame and fortune , is certainly that .` (negative)
+- `it 's hard to like a film about a guy who is utterly unlikeable , and shiner , starring michael caine as an aging british boxing promoter desperate for a taste of fame and fortune , is certainly that .` (neg)
-- `whether you like rap music or loathe it , you ca n't deny either the tragic loss of two young men in the prime of their talent or the power of this movie .` (positive)
+- `whether you like rap music or loathe it , you ca n't deny either the tragic loss of two young men in the prime of their talent or the power of this movie .` (pos)

 Tricky wordings:
-- `if you 're hard up for raunchy college humor , >>this is your ticket right here<< .` (positive)
+- `if you 're hard up for raunchy college humor , >>this is your ticket right here<< .` (pos)
-- `the story and the friendship proceeds in such a way that you 're watching a >>soap opera rather than a chronicle of the ups and downs that accompany lifelong friendships<< .` (negative)
+- `the story and the friendship proceeds in such a way that you 're watching a >>soap opera rather than a chronicle of the ups and downs that accompany lifelong friendships<< .` (neg)

 Unclear labels:
-- `funny but perilously slight .` (positive)
+- `funny but perilously slight .` (pos)
-- `for anyone unfamiliar with pentacostal practices in general and theatrical phenomenon of hell houses in particular , it 's an eye-opener .` (positive)
+- `for anyone unfamiliar with pentacostal practices in general and theatrical phenomenon of hell houses in particular , it 's an eye-opener .` (pos)

 Metaphors, similes:
-- `it 's inoffensive , cheerful , built to inspire the young people , set to an unending soundtrack of beach party pop numbers and aside from its remarkable camerawork and awesome scenery , >>it 's about as exciting as a sunburn<< .` (negative)
+- `it 's inoffensive , cheerful , built to inspire the young people , set to an unending soundtrack of beach party pop numbers and aside from its remarkable camerawork and awesome scenery , >>it 's about as exciting as a sunburn<< .` (neg)

 Context knowledge:
-- `the iditarod lasts for days - this just felt like it did .` (negative)
+- `the iditarod lasts for days - this just felt like it did .` (neg)
-- need to understand that an insufferable character is a downside: `davis ... is so enamored of her own creation that she ca n't see how insufferable the character is .` (negative)
+- need to understand that an insufferable character is a downside: `davis ... is so enamored of her own creation that she ca n't see how insufferable the character is .` (neg)
-- `without non-stop techno or the existential overtones of a kieslowski morality tale , maelström is just another winter sleepers .` (negative)
+- also tricky sentence structure: `without non-stop techno or the existential overtones of a kieslowski morality tale , maelström is just another winter sleepers .` (neg)

 ### BERT
 #### Confident mistakes